iTNTPiston/celer-compiler/README.md

 - pip install dukpy
 - pip install watchdog

-Download `gbundle.py` and `gbundle-watch.py` from the release page.
+Download `update.py` from the release page (or clone the repo).

+The update script will download the following 2 scripts from the main branch.
+You can use it to update the bundler in the future.

 ### `gbundle.py`
 This script takes in yaml route and emits JSON object